smartfog/fogflow/doc/en/source/cloud.rst

 Start the cloud part of FogFlow
 -----------------------------------------------

-please install Docker Compose according to the information at https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-16-04
+please install Docker CE according to the information at https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04 and also Docker Compose according to the information at https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-16-04

 	.. code-block:: bash